By Kelsey Fox

 23. Bjarne Stroustrup

-Bjarne Stroustrup is a Danish-born computer scientist who developed the popular C++ programming language.
-In fact, Stroustrup literally wrote the book on C++; he is the author of the language’s official textbook “The C++ Programming Language.”
-In 2004, Stroustrup, who is also an ACM and IEEE fellow, was elected to the National Academy of Engineering.
-He is currently a distinguished research professor and holder of the College of Engineering Chair in Computer Science at Texas A&M University.
+In 2004, he became an ACM and IEEE fellow.
+He was also elected into the National Academy of Engineering.
+Today, he works as a distinguished research professor and holder of the College of Engineering Chair in Computer Science at Texas A&M University.
+He speaks on artificial intelligence podcasts about his research.

 22. Larry Wall